rsdoiel/ws/README.md

 ws
 ==

-A light weight webserver suitable for static web content development.
+A light weight webserver suitable for static web content development and API prototyping.

 *ws* supports basic _http_ and _https_ (SSL via TLS) protocols.
 It does not support _SPDY_ or _http2_ protocols.
 It does not support PHP, Perl, Python, etc. It is a static content webserver.

 It has experimental support for dynamic content via route handlers written in JavaScript and execute by the [otto](https://github.com/robertkermin/otto) JavaScript virtual machine.

 # USAGE